loutee/java-et-pf/README.md

-NumConversion (Program that prints integer command line arguements with parsing) DataTypes (Program showing different data types) Decisions (Program showing if...else if...else statement)
+NumConversion (Program that prints integer command line arguements with parsing) DataTypes (Program showing different data types) Decisions (Program showing if...else if...else statement) Loops (Program showing do, while and for loops)

 ## Challenges